 You can use your public library as a gateway to obtaining library materials from across the country.
 If what you need is not available in a Rhode Island public library, the Reference staff of the Newport Public Library can make arrangements to borrow it for you from elsewhere.
 It usually takes about two weeks to obtain materials from outside the Ocean State Libraries consortium of Rhode Island public libraries.
 You can use the library catalogs below to search for library materials that are not found in the Ocean State Libraries catalog or ask one of our Reference librarians for help.
-Email the Reference Desk at email@example.com, call (401) 847-8720, ext.
-208 or stop by for more information about this free service.
+For more information about this free servcie, email at firstname.lastname@example.org, call (401) 847-8720, ext.
+208 or stop by the Reference desk for more information about this free service.

 The HELIN Library Consortium is composed of eleven academic libraries and fourteen health sciences libraries.
 Providing access to approximately 6 million volumes, the InRhode Library Catalog combines the resources of the Brown University Library Catalog, JOSIAH, with those of the HELIN Library Catalog.

 Search the combined catalog of the Rhode Island School of Design and the Providence Athenaeum.